 How Space Ads approaches activewear marketing

-The practical objective is to help budget follow real value: products that keep margin after returns, creators who bring the right customers, campaigns that attract repeat buyers, and content that proves product claims without weakening trust.
+The practical objective is to help budget follow realised value: products that retain contribution after returns, creators who bring suitable customers, campaigns with credible incrementality and content whose claims match the available evidence.
 This connects performance marketing, Meta Ads, TikTok Ads, Google Ads, creator strategy, analytics, feed management and CRO.

 For brands selling apparel, footwear or sportswear, fashion and footwear paid media is the relevant service layer.
 For diagnosis before scaling, start with a marketing audit.